JonathanZ837/parse-obj/README.md

 - vector.emplace_back did not make much of a difference versus vector.push_back
 - std:format made my program much slower than just using concatenations with << (but maybe my implementation is wrong)
 - vector.reserve() did make the program faster using some approximate heuristics baesd on file size.

+Comparisons to other obj loaders:
+- running the same file (bunny.obj) with fast_obj and tinyobjloader yields a read time of 0.20s and 0.71s, respectively.
+However, this testing was only done with reading the file, and doesn't include writing.
+Taking this into account, the most recent version of my program had a speed of .726s when only reading the file.
+- however, running a larger file (rungholt.obj) with fast_obj and tinyobjloader yielded a read time of 4.73s and 14.74s.
+My program had an average time over 3 runs of 12.011s, meaning my program has a comparable time to tinyobjloader, but is much slower than fast_obj.

 Notes about using vector.reserve:
 - Each file was about 40 bytes per line of code